BoltzExchange/boltz-backend/docs/magic-routing-hints.md

 - Chaining a Bitcoin -> Lightning Submarine Swap with a Lightning -> Liquid Reverse Swap, swap clients can instead use a Bitcoin -> Liquid Chain Swap
-- Chaining a Liquid -> Lightning swaps with a Lightning -> Liquid swap, swap clients can directly send a Liquid transaction to the receiver
+- Chaining a Liquid -> Lightning swap with a Lightning -> Liquid swap, swap clients can directly send a Liquid transaction to the receiver

 The only data that the receiver and sender share in these scenarios is the